 Course Facilitator: Luke Goodwin BA, LLB, Grad Dip Tchng (Sec), Post-grad Dip Th.

 Huia Come Home is a one-week block course engaging with the story of Christianity in Aotearoa, New Zealand.
 This important block course will be delivered by Luke Goodwin, a gifted communicator and history teacher, who has been on his own journey with the subject.
-The course title is based on Jay Ruka’s book of the same title, which is the text for the the course.
-This is a 5-credit block-course giving insights from the influence of the Clapham sect in the formation of the treaty, through the missionaries who came, the revival among Māori, the taking of the land from the tangata te whenua, and up to the present day application of Te Tiriti O Waitangi.
+The course title is based on Jay Ruka’s book of the same title, which is the text for the course.
+This is a 5 credit block course giving insights from the influence of the Clapham sect in the formation of the treaty, through the missionaries who came, the revival among Māori, the taking of the land from tangata whenua, and up to the present day application of Te Tiriti o Waitangi.

 Contact us to find out more or apply now.

 This class aims to explore the Biblical worldview and its relationship to secular humanism and related worldviews.
-It will survey the origins and contemporary impact of secular humanism, and Christian perspectives on this belief system.
+It surveys the origins and contemporary impact of secular humanism, and Christian perspectives on this belief system.
 The four goals in the class are:

 • To understand the source and nature of modern worldviews (or ‘social imaginaries’)